levalup/libuvcxx/README.md

 See [lifecycle.md](docs/lifecycle.md) for more details.

+**Be careful** not to capture the handle itself by value in the lambda of the callback function, unless you are very clear about the lifecycle of the handle.

 ## 2. Compatibility

 `libuvcxx` requires at least `C++11` and is also compatible with the new features in `C++14` and `C++17`.